 - Kidney problems

 - Increased hair growth

-These problems can usually be fixed.
-You can take medicine to lower your blood pressure and to replace magnesium or potassium.
+These problems can usually be fixed by taking medicine to lower your blood pressure and by replacing the lost magnesium or potassium.